bunnymatic/active_model_conversion_spotlight/README.md

 ```
     @widget = SuperWidget.new
 ```
-* render it in the view
+* render it in a view
 ```
     render @widget
 ```